Eviction/Homelessness Prevention near

 Sunday: CLOSED

-The Center administers up to two years of rental assistance to applicants who are actively receiving treatment in CHCS programs and need rental assistance.
+The Center administers up to two years of rental assistance to applicants actively receiving treatment in CHCS programs and needing rental assistance.

 TBRA is a contract funded by the Texas Department of Housing and Community Affairs (TDHCA).